jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 ## New Company User

 As mentioned above, User who will be signing up for the first time using a company domain will have Super User access.
-Go to the **Access Management** menu from top bar to check the Role.
+Go to the **Access Management** menu from top bar to check the Role from **Users** tab.

 ![0a](imgs\0a.jpg)